Trump Hit with Devastating Court Ruling

 This case has drawn attention to the tension between executive branch authority over workforce management and congressional power over federal spending and operations.
 The short-term spending law represented an unusual level of congressional intervention in personnel decisions, with lawmakers explicitly directing the reversal of firings that had already occurred.

-The Supreme Court had previously allowed firings to continue in an earlier phase of the litigation, but the legal landscape changed significantly when Congress passed the November spending bill with its explicit workforce protections.
+The Supreme Court had previously allowed firings to proceed in an earlier phase of the litigation.
+Still, the legal landscape changed significantly when Congress passed the November spending bill, which included explicit workforce protections.
 The new statutory language left less room for judicial discretion, requiring courts to enforce the congressional mandate regardless of executive branch preferences.

 The case will likely continue as the Justice Department considers its next steps, including potential appeals.
 The current injunction remains in effect through Jan.
 30, when the short-term spending law expires and Congress must again address government funding.